-Functions · Cloudflare Pages docs
+Functions (beta)

 Migrating from Workers

 When migrating a Worker into the Pages platform, the simplest path is to target the advanced mode of Functions.
-To do this, ensure your Worker is in the Module Worker format.
-Then call
+To do this, ensure your Worker is in the Module Worker format

 env.ASSETS when you want to serve static assets.
 Failure to do so will result in broken and/or unwanted behavior.